siddimore/Work/SystemDesignLearningsShare.md

 **Resource isolation:**
 - Each upgrade runs in its own container
-- Complete isolation - one failure doesn't cascade
+- Complete isolation
 - Dedicated CPU/memory per job

 **Theoretical limits:**
-- Only bounded by cluster capacity
+- Only bounded by cluster capacity (Handled by enabling Auto scaling)
 - Azure Storage Queue: >1000 msgs/sec throughput
 - KEDA: Can manage hundreds of concurrent jobs
 - Reality: We run at **500 concurrent** (one per ledger)